dsesami/Python-3-Data-Structures-Cheat-Sheet-TL-DR-Edition/README.md

 ## How do I use a...?
 #### List
-Ordered, simple, they're arrays, we've all done this before.
+Ordered, simple, we've all done this before.
 ```
 foo = []
 foo = list()